Grigory Orlov: Later years and death

 In 1777, at the age of 43, he married his 18-year-old relative, Catherine Zinovyeva, variously described by sources as either a niece or a cousin, but left no children by that marriage.
-Catherine died of tuberculosis in 1781, at the age of 23, in Lausanne, Switzerland.
+Catherine died of tuberculosis in 1781, at the age of 22, in Lausanne, Switzerland.
 Her tomb, from which her body was removed in 1910, still remains in Cathedrale Notre-Dame in Lausanne.

-For some time before his death, he suffered from a serious mental illness, probably a form of dementia, which progressed towards complete mental collapse.
+For some time before his death, he had a serious mental illness, probably a form of dementia, which progressed towards complete mental collapse.
 After his death, the Empress Catherine wrote, "Although I have long been prepared for this sad event, it has nevertheless shaken me to the depths of my being.
-People may console me, I may even repeat to myself all those things which it is customary to say on such occasions--my only answer is strangled tears.
+People may console me, I may even repeat to myself all those things which it is customary to say on such occasions—my only answer is strangled tears.
 I suffer intolerably."

+In popular culture

+From 2020 to 2023, Gwilym Lee and Sacha Dhawan starred as two separate fictionalised versions of Grigory Orlov in the alternate historical and satirical comedy-drama Hulu/Disney+ television series The Great: An Occasionally True Story/An Almost Entirely Untrue Story, with Lee portraying Grigory "Grigor" Dymov (a composite character with Grigory Potemkin), the childhood best friend of Peter who grows close with his widow Catherine after both witness him accidentally drown in the third season, growing estranged from his wife Georgina and lover Marial in favor of caring for Catherine and her and Peter's son Paul, and Dhawan portraying Count Orlo, an advisor of Catherine's with whom she initially plans a coup against Peter in the first two seasons, before Catherine and Peter reconcile and Catherine unknowingly kills Orlo in the third-season premiere, shooting him while hunting in the forest with Peter.